DayakarMalgari/Keras-Yolov3-Video-and-Image-Object-detection/README.md

-# Keras-Yolov3-Video-and-Object-detection
+# Keras-YoloV3-Video-and-Image-Object-detection-and-tracking
-YoloV3 pretrained Video and Object detection in Keras
+YoloV3 pretrained Video and Image Object detection in Keras

 Observation: Yolov3 is faster(more FPS) then FasterRCNN/ResNet50 combo., however,